Dee-Des/all-dublin-camera-club/README.md

 The Sign Up Page

-This page will allow the user to get signed up to Camera Club to start their photography journey with the community.
+This page will allow the user to get signed up to All Dublin Camera Club to start their photography journey with the community.
 The user will be able specify if they would like to take part in Beginner, Intermediate or Advanced levels of photography.
 The user will be asked to submit their full name and email address.
 Sign Up

 For some/all of your features, you may choose to reference the specific project files that implement them.